RTC

 A client can then access my web application through my home WAN router,

-which forwards the request via port forwarding to a reverse proxy (such as nginx).
+which forwards the request via port forwarding to a reverse proxy (such as Nginx, Traefik, Caddy).

 This reverse proxy will convert the https request to an http request,